exvertus/thomasflanigan/content/posts/pathlib.md

 series = ["python"]
 +++

-#### Python has standard classes to interact with filepaths.
-Are you using them yet?
+#### Python3 has a standard library with classes for filepaths.
+Are you using it yet?

-If you have some experience using Python, you probably already know it has some good tools for ironing out the differences between Windows and Unix paths, provided you don't build paths like this:
+If you have some experience using Python, you probably already know it has some good tools for ironing out differences between Windows and Unix paths, provided you don't build paths like this:

 {{< highlight python >}}
 path = basepath + '/never' + '/do' + '/this'